 Jamaica lures most travelers with scenic beaches and hard-to-resist reggae rhythms, but a visit to the island’s bustling capital of Kingston reveals a foodie paradise waiting to be explored.
-We’re diving into an important aspect of Jamaican culture with a look at our five favorite local foods -- and the best places to find them.
+We’re diving into an important aspect of Jamaican culture with a look at our four favorite local foods — and the best places to find them.

 1. Patties from Tastee or Juici

 The ultimate Jamaican street food is a flaky, savory pie stuffed with an assortment of fillings — from traditional beef or saltfish to veggies or curried chicken.
 The locals take their patties so seriously that there’s even a rivalry between the two main shops, Tastee and Juici.
 At Tastee, you’ll find a wide variety of patty flavors, plus options for classic meals like curried goat, while Juici’s menu includes soups, sides, and seafood options like shrimp.
 There are multiple locations for both businesses throughout the city, so you’ll have plenty of opportunities to join Jamaicans for their daily patty break.